freddye83/OpenSprinkler-Arduino/README.md

-UPDATE JANUARY 2016 - UNDER DEVELOPMENT
+UPDATE JANUARY 2016 - V2.1.6 IS IN BETA
 ---------------------------------------

-OpenSprinkler_Arduino V2.0.0	- superceded / it contains deprecated types that will no longer compile in the Arduino IDE OpenSprinkler_Arduino V2.0.7	- superceded / it contains deprecated types that will no longer compile in the Arduino IDE OpenSprinkler_Arduino V2.1.6	- under development / based on the unified firmware at https://github.com/OpenSprinkler/OpenSprinkler-Firmware
+OpenSprinkler_Arduino V2.0.0	- superceded / it contains deprecated types that will no longer compile in the Arduino IDE OpenSprinkler_Arduino V2.0.7	- superceded / it contains deprecated types that will no longer compile in the Arduino IDE OpenSprinkler_Arduino V2.1.6	- beta test / based on the unified firmware at https://github.com/OpenSprinkler/OpenSprinkler-Firmware

+While this release works OK, PLEASE see the 'Notes' section below for some known issues

 Overview
 --------